ja11sop/cuppa/README.md

 env.Test( test_program )
 ```

-*Effects*: The `test_runner` will be used to execute the `source` program with any supplied `data` treated as a source dependency for the target test outcome from running the test.
+*Effects*: The `runner` will be used to execute the `source` program with any supplied `data` treated as a source dependency for the target test outcome from running the test.
 Any output from the test will be placed in `final_dir`.

 #### env.`BuildTest`